 MST not working

-MST (magnetic secure transmission) is a feature that lets you complete payment on a non-NFC card reader.
+MST (magnetic secure transmission) is a feature that lets you complete payment on older card readers.
 It duplicates the effect of swiping your card on the machine and makes it possible to use Samsung Pay anywhere.
 If you’re used to paying with MST, you might be surprised that this feature doesn’t work anymore.
-Samsung is phasing it out slowly in select markets, and newer Samsung smartphones (starting from the Galaxy S21 series) don’t support MST.
+Samsung has almost completely phased out the feature, and newer Samsung smartphones (starting from the Galaxy S21 series) don’t support MST.
 You can still use it on older devices for now.

 Samsung Pay is crashing or not responding